Robust stripes in the mixed-dimensional $t-J$ model

 We note that charge-density wave-like correlations are also expected in purely 1D systems with open boundaries.
 The oscillation amplitudes of such Friedel oscillations away from the edges decay as $r^{-K}$, with $K$ the Luttinger exponent~\cite{Schulz1990}.
 In contrast, in the mixD setting the amplitude of the charge modulations quickly converges towards a constant plateau, i.e., they are present even deep in the bulk.
 We explicitly compare the density oscillations in long 1D and mixD systems in~\cite{supp_mat}.

-\textit{Finite temperature.---} In order to estimate critical temperatures for stripe formation, we use mixed state purification while conserving the system's symmetries~\cite{Nocera2016}.
-In particular, we expand the ladder system by introducing auxiliary sites, which act as a finite temperature bath via their entanglement to the physical system.
-In order to calculate thermal matrix product states, we first generate the infinite temperature, maximally entangled state $\ket{\Psi(\beta=0)}$ in a given symmetry sector~\cite{supp_mat}.
-A pure state in the enlarged system at finite temperature is then calculated by evolving $\ket{\Psi(\beta=0)}$ in imaginary time under the physical Hamiltonian, $\ket{\Psi(\tau)} = e^{-\tau \hat{\mathcal{H}}} \ket{\Psi(\beta=0)}$, where $\tau = \beta/2$ with $\beta$ the inverse temperature.
-The corresponding mixed state of the physical system is computed by tracing out all auxiliary degrees of freedom when computing expectation values in the physical subset.
+On cylinders of width $L_y = 4$, we evaluate the intra-leg binding energy of two holes $E_b = [E(2) - E(0)] - 2 [E(1) - E(0)]$, where $E(N^h)$ is the ground state energy of a mixD cylinder with $N^h$ holes doped into a single ladder leg.
+We find almost vanishing binding energies of order $E_b/t \sim \mathcal{O}(10^{-3})$ in our finite-size simulations, strongly supporting the absence of hole-pairing in the mixD $t-J$ model.
+This is further underlined by features of connected hole-hole correlators, revealing how at short distances, holes strongly repel each other, whereas binding in stripes is favored~\cite{supp_mat}.

-During the time evolution, we conserve the particle number in each physical leg $N_{\ell}, \ell=1..L_y$, the total particle number in the auxiliary system $N_{\text{aux.}}^{\text{tot}}$, as well as the total spin $S^{z,\text{tot}}_{\text{phys.+aux.}}$ (the latter allowing for finite total magnetizations of the physical system at finite temperate).
-This results in a total of $L_y + 2$ symmetries employed by the DMRG implementation.
+\textit{Finite temperature.---} In order to estimate critical temperatures for stripe formation, we use mixed state purification and imaginary time evolution schemes while conserving the system's symmetries~\cite{Nocera2016, Paeckel_time, Feiguin2010, supp_mat}.
+In particular, during the time evolution we conserve the particle number in each physical leg $N_{\ell}, \ell=1..L_y$, the total particle number in the auxiliary system $N_{\text{aux.}}^{\text{tot}}$, as well as the total spin $S^{z,\text{tot}}_{\text{phys.+aux.}}$ (the latter allowing for finite total magnetizations of the physical system at finite temperate).
+This results in a total of $L_y + 2$ symmetries employed by the finite temperature implementation.

-The maximally entangled state needed as a starting point of the imaginary time evolution is generated using the concept of entangler Hamiltonians~\cite{Feiguin2010, Nocera2016}, which we specifically tailor for our ``leg-canonical'' ensemble.
-Since the maximally entangled state is usually of low bond dimension, we first employ global MPS time evolution schemes to evolve the system away from infinite temperature.
-Once bond dimensions are sufficiently high, we switch to local approximation methods~\cite{Paeckel_time, supp_mat}.
-Utilizing the enhanced symmetry described above, we are able to accurately evolve the system down to low temperatures, allowing us to evaluate convergence towards the ground state, see~\cite{supp_mat} for more details.
+Utilizing the enhanced symmetry, we are able to accurately evolve the system down to low temperatures, allowing us to evaluate convergence towards the ground state~\cite{supp_mat}.
+Due to the effective doubling of the width of the system after purification, we restrict the following discussion to systems with $L_y = 2$.
+Numerical results for wider systems are presented in~\cite{supp_mat}.
+For the time evolution schemes, we again use maximal bond dimensions $\chi \sim 10,000$.

 Results for a $40\times 2$ physical system with open boundary conditions (OBC) are shown in Fig.~\ref{fig:fT}.
 Starting from high temperatures, we measure the static spin structure factor, localize its peak position $\pm q_x^{\text{max}}$ and calculate the peak split parameter defined by $\Delta_T = \mathcal{S}_y(q_x^{\text{max}}) - \mathcal{S}_y(\pi)$.
 The upper panel of Fig.~\ref{fig:fT}~(a) shows the structure factor for various temperatures.
 At high temperatures, correlations are short-range and in particular commensurate with the lattice, i.e., the structure factor is characterized by a broad peak around $q_x = \pi$ and $\Delta_{T>T_c}$ is strictly zero.
 Upon lowering the temperature to the critical value $T_c$, a finite split in the structure factor is observed, i.e., incommensurate magnetic features emerge.
 The transition point is marked by an asterisk in the upper panel of Fig.~\ref{fig:fT}~(a).